 View Post

 Refined Swede 55

-Reading Time: 2 minutes→ German article The advantage of modern Cruising Square Metre boats or Cruising Skärgårdskryssare like the S30, Jubilee S40, or Swede 55 is that they come in durable and nearly maintenance-free fiberglass.
+Reading Time: 2 minutes→ Artikel auf Deutsch The advantage of modern Cruising Square Metre boats or Cruising Skärgårdskryssare like the S30, Jubilee S40, or Swede 55 is that they come in durable and nearly maintenance-free fiberglass.
 So you enjoy your precious time aboard.
 Added to this is the well-thought-out construction of the largest model.
-The deck and superstructure of Swede 55 were made by …
+The deck and superstructure of Swede 55 were made …

+View Post